google/deepvariant/docs/deepvariant-case-study.md

 ## Preliminaries

-Set a number of shell variables, to make what follows easier.
+Set a number of shell variables, to make what follows easier to read.

 ```bash
 BASE="${HOME}/case-study"